MEV in Binance Builder

-\textbf{A light comparision.} We note that prior formal models of MEV~\cite{bartoletti2023theoretical} rule out private order flow by assuming a “no shared secrets” setting.
+\textbf{A brief comparison.} We note that prior formal models of MEV~\cite{bartoletti2023theoretical} rule out private order flow by assuming a “no shared secrets” setting.
 This assumption fits Ethereum’s PBS, where builders compete in an open relay market and all opportunities are assumed visible in the public mempool.

 Binance’s PBS, however, works differently.
 Private channels are the norm: builders and validators connect through whitelisted APIs, users and searchers send bundles via private RPCs, and 0~Gwei transactions largely bypass the public mempool.
 To reflect this reality, our abstraction includes an optional evasion operator $\mathcal{E}$, which captures how opportunities can be reshaped or concealed before execution.
 We conclude that Ethereum-based models see private flow as an exception, but on Binance, it should be placed as default and treated as part of the standard arbitrage workflow.